-In Bloomington, Indiana, a group of blue-collar friends (Dennis Christopher, Fade to Black, Dennis Quaid, Innerspace, Daniel Stern, Home Alone, Jackie Earle Haley, Little Children) ponder upon the future.
-Job prospects for them don’t look good.
-They are also made to feel inadequate by wealthy students attending Indiana University.
-A local cycling competition might just be the biggest thing to happen to these kids.
+In Bloomington, Indiana, a group of young blue-collar friends (Dennis Christopher, Chariots of Fire, Dennis Quaid, The Day After Tomorrow, Daniel Stern, Home Alone, Jackie Earle Haley, Little Children) wander aimlessly through the streets of their small town unsure of what to do with their lives.
+A local cycling competition might just the thing these troubled young men need to prove their worth.

 Reaction & Thoughts:

-Directed by Peter Yates, Breaking Away was the “sleeper hit” of 1979 — a low-budget, unpretentious dramedy that took audiences and critics by surprise.
-This endearing, charming film deserved all the accolades, and it has aged well.
+Brilliantly directed by Peter Yates (Eyewitness and Krull), Breaking Away was the unexpected “sleeper hit” of 1979.
+This is a relatively low-budget, unpretentious dramedy that took audiences and critics by surprise.
+Funny, endearing and sincerely heartfelt, the film greatly deserved all the praise that it got, and it has aged well.

-Breaking Away perfectly encapsulates 1970s teen angst.
-I know what I’m talking about.
-Like the teenagers in the movie, I was a ’70s kid whose summer vacations were filled with lazy days and many uncomplicated misadventures.
 But people of different generations can appreciate and enjoy the film too — there is something universal about the theme of young people trying to find their purpose in life.
+In addition, Breaking Away does an excellent job in exploring class differences, something that I’m afraid occurs in all parts of the world.

-Yates, who directed the 1968 action classic Bullitt, does an outstanding job filming the last race.
+One footnote: filmmaker Yates does an outstanding job filming the movie’s climax.
 Usually, directors rely on multiple takes during action sequences.
-Yates does something that’s unexpected — he shoots the last two laps using a single uninterrupted wide-angle.
-The experiment works exceedingly well — it’s an exciting sequence.
+Yates does something that’s wonderfully unexpected.
+He shoots the last minute of the bicycle race without a single edit.
+It works exceedingly well — it’s an exciting sequence.

 The cast is perfect.
 Dennis Christopher is terrific as a local cyclist obsessed with Italian culture.
 Barbara Barrie (Oscar-nominated) and Paul Dooley (Popeye) nearly steal the film as Christopher’s long-suffering parents.
 Dooley, in particular, has some great lines.
 Look closely for the great P.J.
 Soles (Halloween and Rock ‘n’ Roll High School).
 With Hart Bochner (Supergirl) and Amy Wright (The Deer Hunter).

 Conclusions & Final Thoughts: